US Peace Memorial Foundation

 This global nonviolent movement strives to fully end the institution of war and establish a just and sustainable peace.
-Actions include a Declaration of Peace (signed by thousands of individuals and organizations in 129 nations), online course, speakers bureau, advertising campaign, billboards, signs, maps showing militarism, calendar of peace holidays, video and the music video, “The End of War.”
+Actions include a Declaration of Peace, No to NATO - Yes to Peace Festival, online course, speakers bureau, advertising campaign, billboards, signs, maps showing militarism, calendar of peace holidays, video and the music video, “The End of War.”
 Hold conferences including NoWar2018 and Published book A Global Security System: Alternative to War.
 Founding Member and Nominated for Peace Prize, US Peace Memorial Foundation.

 David Swanson, Director

 A national movement to organize people to repudiate, stop, and demand prosecution for criminal acts by our government including occupations of Iraq and Afghanistan, the global “war of terror”, torture, rendition, spying, and political repression.
 The group holds protests and publishes ads in national and local media.
 Campaigns include War Criminals Watch to protest against war criminals when they come to a community, Crimes are Crimes - No Matter Who Does Them, and We Are Not Your Soldiers, an anti-military recruiters campaign.